TheSpyGeek/procedural-stylization/notes/notes.md

 ## A Dynamic Noise Primitive for Coherent Stylization

+* "Texture-based approaches are mostly used for continuous textures (canvas, watercolor)"

 ## Active Strokes: Coherent Line Stylization for Animated 3D Models

 ## An Image-Based Shading Pipeline for 2D Animation